itsproutorgua/wordpress-cloud-at-k8s/README.md

 ### Conclusion:

-If step `Check Service` in GitHub Action shows an external IP for WordPress and the link works, well done!
+If step `Get IP address` in GitHub Action shows an external IP for WordPress and the link works, well done!
 (Note: You can open this IP in your browser and get your site.
 But the display of the site will not be correct until you connect the domain)

-After that, you need to create an A record in your registered Domain and wait about for 72 hours to check if the site works for your Domain.
+After that, you need to create an A record in your registered domain and wait for approximately 72 hours to check if the site works with your domain.
 (You can use [This Service](https://mxtoolbox.com/SuperTool.aspxto) to track the update of your domain’s DNS records)

 ## Roadmap